CAN Specifications Support

 The CAN-CTRL core can be integrated in devices that use CAN or higher-layer, CAN-based communication protocols.
-Apart from automotive, such devices are used in industrial (e.g. devices implementing the CANopen and DeviceNet protocols), aviation (e,g. devices implementing the ARINC-825 and CANaerospace protocols), marine (e.g. devices implementing the NMEA 2000 protocol) and other applications.
+In addition to traditional automotive applications, such devices are used in industrial (e.g. the CANopen and DeviceNet protocols), aviation (e,g. the ARINC-825 and CANaerospace protocols), marine (e.g. the NMEA 2000 protocol) and other applications.

 The core as delivered is warranted against defects for ninety days from purchase.
 Thirty days of phone and email technical support are included, starting with the first interaction.
 Additional maintenance and support options are available.

-The core has been certified by a Bosch reference model and has been production proven multiple times.
+The core has been rigorously verified and has been production proven multiple times.